OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README.md

 [README](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/wiki/Readme_Setup-CMOfficeDeployment)

-## **Section 1:** These are the scenarios for creating, updating, and deploying the Office 365 ProPlus programs using System Center Configuration Manager.
+## **Section 1:** Create, update, and deploy Office 365 ProPlus programs using System Center Configuration Manager.
 Please see the next section for step by step instructions on how to use these Functions
 ### Deploy Office 365 ProPlus
 1. Download the channel files from the CDN.